-We are closely monitoring developments related to the COVID-19 pandemic to assess its impact on our and our portfolio companies' business.
-While, due to the evolving and highly uncertain nature of this event, it currently is not possible to estimate its impact precisely, the COVID-19 pandemic could impact the business, financial condition, results of operations, liquidity or prospects of the Corporation (including Ability) as well as our portfolio companies in a number of ways.
+Despite the World Health Organization's determination to end the global emergency status of the COVID-19 pandemic, we continue to closely monitor developments related to the COVID-19 pandemic to assess its impact on our and our portfolio companies' business.
+While, due to the evolving and highly uncertain nature of this event, it currently is not possible to estimate its impact precisely, the COVID-19 pandemic (or the possibility of future pandemics or major health crises) could continue to impact the business, financial condition, results of operations, liquidity or prospects of the Corporation (including Ability) as well as our portfolio companies in a number of ways.
 For instance, our investment portfolio (and, specifically, the valuations of investment assets we hold) has been, and may continue to be, adversely affected as a result of market developments from the COVID-19 pandemic and uncertainty regarding its outcome.
 Moreover, changes in interest rates, reduced liquidity or a continued slowdown in U.S. or global economic conditions may also adversely affect the business, financial condition, results of operations, liquidity or prospects of the Corporation as well as our portfolio companies.
 Further, extreme market volatility may leave us and our portfolio companies unable to react to market events in a prudent manner consistent with our historical practices in dealing with more orderly markets.
 Although it is impossible to predict with certainty the potential full magnitude of the business and economic ramifications of this pandemic, including after restrictive measures have been relaxed or removed, COVID-19 has impacted, and may further impact, our business in various ways, including but not limited to: